imvishalvyas/www.vishalvyas.com/grafana.md

-#Monitor gcp stackdriver in grafana.
+# Monitor gcp stackdriver in grafana.

-I assumed that you have installed grafana.
 We want to monitor GCP resources graph and logs in grafana.
 For that we will have to configure stackdriver in grafana.
 We will add Stackdriver as a datasource in Grafana and then you can see stackdriver dashboard metrics in Grafana dashboard.
 Grafana is widely used to monitor resoucers and visulize monitoring graphs.
 So here are some steps to configure GCP stackdriver in grafana.
+I assumed that you have installed grafana.

 ### 1. Create GCP service account JSON file.